A virtual environment is an isolated Python environment that allows us to have an independent copy of Python and its packages for each project.

 Generally, what we will do is close the terminal window where we activated the virtual environment, and that’s it.

-Installing Packages in the Virtual Environment
+Installing packages in the virtual environment

-Once the virtual environment is activated, we can use pip to install specific packages within this environment without affecting the global Python system.
+to install specific packages within this environment without affecting the global Python system.

 pip install requests

-This will install the requests package inside the virtual environment venv.
+This will install the requests

-Using Virtual Environments with Visual Studio Code
+Using virtual environments with Visual Studio Code

-If you are using Visual Studio Code as your development environment, you can also select a virtual environment for your project.
-In fact, it’s very easy.
+If you are using Visual Studio Code as your development environment, you can also select a virtual environment for your project (in fact, it’s very easy).

 On one hand, we can directly create a virtual environment.
-To do this, in the command palette (Ctrl + Shift + P) we type “Python: Create Environment”, and follow the instructions it gives us. vscode-python-enviroments-1
+To do this, in the command palette (Ctrl + Shift + P) we type Python: Create Enviroment, and follow the instructions it gives us.

-If we already have a virtual environment and want to activate it, in the command palette we type “Python: Select Interpreter”.
 A dropdown will appear with the different interpreters that VSCode has detected, including the virtual environment we have open.

-Also, if we open a terminal console (Ctrl + Shift + ñ) we will see
+Additionally, if we open a terminal console (Ctrl + Shift + ñ) we will see

-When we want to stop using the virtual environment, we go back to “Python: Select Interpreter” and select another environment, or the global installation.
+When we want to stop using the virtual environment, we go back to using Python: Select Interpreter and select another environment or the global installation.